dlyfoung/e-binder/README.md

 ## Roadmap
 - view "all" pages: Paginate to avoid too many pages
 - bottom navigation: prev | next
-- settings: theme, font size, title per page or not, auto-update if there is internet connection?
+- settings: theme, font size, title per page or not, auto-update if there is internet connection?, only download on wifi (isWifiEnabled)
 - load from different sources / formats
-- alphabatized view (Table of content)
+- search page content
+- Error handling when the app "crashes"
+- centralized styling